thirumurthis/Learnings/K8s/operator/operator-sdk-framework.md

 $ make manifests
 ```

+Note:
+  - The operator-sdk project includes a Makefile with bunch of useful commands that will be used during development.
+  - In WSL2 terminal, if we are already navigated to the project folder issue `make manifests` which will generate CRD file.
+This yaml file will be under `config/crd/bases/`, in this case the file name will start with greet.

+### Update the go mod with the lastest librariy version

-- This step is optional, I am using the latest kubernetes libraries that where available at the time of writing.
-These latest version of the pacakges is updated in the `go.mod` file and it looks like below.
+- This step is optional, we can update the `go.mod` file from the porject structure so the project can use the the latest kubernetes libraries.
+These are the latest version from go package documentation at the time of writing.
+- The `go.mod` file with the updated version looks like below.
+Once the file is updated, issue `go mod tidy` to download the latest libraries. `go.mod` file is more like depenedency manager for Go, like maven for Java or pacakge.json in node.js.

 ```go
 go 1.19